cbaggers/cepl/docs/006 - gpu-arrays.md

 ### Structs and gpu-arrays

-One nice thing that jungl does for you if you use our structs is to *interleave* your struct data.
+One nice thing that cepl does for you if you use our structs is to *interleave* your struct data.

 Imagine you have a model of a goat with has 3000 vertices, and each vertex of the goat has a position, uv coordinates and a normal vector.
 One way to store it would be: